-David Moskovitz and Richard B. Parker, "How to Change Regulation to Reconcile the Private Interest with the Public Goals of Least-Cost Electric Planning," Proceedings of the Sixth NARUC Biennial Regulatory Information Conference -- Volume 1, (Columbus, Ohio: The National Regulatory Research Institute, September 1988), 37-51.
+&lt;sup>26 David Moskovitz and Richard B. Parker, "How to Change Regulation to Reconcile the Private Interest with the Public Goals of Least-Cost Electric Planning," Proceedings of the Sixth NARUC Biennial Regulatory Information Conference -- Volume 1, (Columbus, Ohio: The National Regulatory Research Institute, September 1988), 37-51.

-27 Kruger, Report on Alternatives to Rate of Return Regulation, Chapters 2 and 3.
+&lt;sup>27 Kruger, Report on Alternatives to Rate of Return Regulation, Chapters 2 and 3.

-28 Paul R. Joskow and Richard Schmalensee, "Incentive Regulation for Electric Utilities," Yale Journal on Regulation 4 (Fall 1986): 1-49.
+&lt;sup>28 Paul R. Joskow and Richard Schmalensee, "Incentive Regulation for Electric Utilities," Yale Journal on Regulation 4 (Fall 1986): 1-49.

-penalties for deviations from these performance standards.
+standards and establishing the magnitude of rate-of-return rewards and penalties for deviations from these performance standards.
 For example, the target rate of return or the target return band must be determined.
 Second, there is the problem of the recognition of the cost influences that are beyond the control of utility management.
 Again, the utility should be rewarded and penalized only for cost outcomes within its control.
 The cost influences outside its control include changes in supply prices, changes in the regulatory environment, changes in inflation rates, and changes in local economic conditions.
 For example, in the incentive return technique that focuses on average bills, the appropriate average bill must be ascertained and it must be determined which elements of the average bill are within and which elements are beyond management control.
 If a control group of utilities is used as a benchmark, a key issue is the degree to which the control group is representative of the conditions faced by the utility.